 - Investment trust – Investment trusts operate a bit differently.
 They are legally distinct entities owned by their shareholders.
 This means that each trust has its investment objectives and its particular portfolio of stocks.
 Some trusts are actively managed and seek to generate higher returns by achieving better performance than the market.
 Other trusts are passively managed and seek to track the performance of a specific stock market index.

 - Stocks – Stocks are one of the main types of investment available in the market, and they are one of the most popular options for many investors.
 Stocks refer to shares in a company.
 This means that you own a piece of the company.
 Most stock investors buy and sell shares through brokers; brokers operate on exchanges, like the New York Stock Exchange or the Nasdaq.
+There are many other investment platforms to try your hand at too.
+Like the Xsolla Game Investment Platform, for example, which offers unique investment portfolios that you can find out here.
+For investors who wish to diversify their investments and want to explore different markets, there are plenty of options available to put money into.

 - Funds – There are two types for this investment option, the mutual fund, and the exchange-traded funds.
 Mutual funds are something that a lot of investors try out, as they are generally low-cost, low-risk investments.
 Investors can buy shares in a broad range of investment vehicles, from the S&P 500 to gold to commodities and more.